 Pikluk and KidRex are child-safe browsers that allow children to search the web but filter out any inappropriate, graphic or violent content.

-Custodio and Bark are parental monitoring apps that you can use to block certain websites or apps on your child’s device.
-They also let you monitor their online activity.
+Custodio is a parental monitoring app that can block certain websites and apps on your child’s device.
+It also lets you monitor online activity and set screen time limits.

 Internet Matters (www.internetmatters.org) has a wealth of information for parents on how to set up devices safely and navigate online issues, as well as advice on internet usage at different ages.